Skip to content

 Table of data from Google Sheets pasted into a Google Doc with the original formatting and hyperlinks still in tact.

-A couple of things to keep in mind:
+A few things to keep in mind:

 • Tables in Google Docs must be linked to Google Sheets spreadsheets stored in the same Google account.
 If you want to link your table to a spreadsheet from another account, you need to have Editor access to that spreadsheet.